maxime-tremblay/maxime-tremblay.github.io/_posts/2017-09-25-auto-expanding-menu-on-hover.md

 You'll end up with something like this:

-{% include images.html name="Auto-Expanding-Menu-Hover.gif" alt="Auto Expanding Menu on Hover" class="center-block" %}
+{% include images.html name="Auto-Expanding-Menu-Hover.gif" alt="Auto Expanding Menu on Hover" class="mx-auto" %}

 Have fun!